 Certain things in American life are understood.
-You don’t mess with Old Glory, for example, or the national anthem, or Texas.
+You don’t mess with Old Glory, for example, or Texas.
 You don’t cut off a phalanx of Hells Angels on PCH.
 You don’t open wrapped candy during a performance at The South Coast Repertory Theatre.
 You argue with an English grammarian at your own peril.
 And, as it turns out, you don’t ever mess with the recipe for guacamole.

 The New York Times found that out the hard way when they published a recipe for guacamole with peas on Twitter back in 2015.